up arrow

 A question I'm often asked is how semaglutide (Wegovy) and tirzepatide (Zepbound) are managed after someone reaches their weight-loss goal.
 There is no one-size-fits-all answer, as it mostly depends on the individual and their ability to maintain good eating habits.
 The three main options are discussed below.

-• Stay on the medication at the same or a reduced dose - there is no limit on the duration of GLP therapy.
+• Stay on the medication at the same or a reduced dose: There is no limit on the duration of GLP therapy.
 The first GLP analog, Byetta, was approved in 2005, and since then, many diabetics have used these medications for life.
 Some patients may choose to lower their dose to see if they can maintain their weight at a reduced strength.

-• Stop or taper off the medication - GLP analogs may be stopped abruptly without adverse withdrawal symptoms.
+• Stop or taper off the medication: GLP analogs may be stopped abruptly without adverse withdrawal symptoms.
 Alternatively, they may be tapered off over a period of time.
 Once the medication is discontinued, its effects on appetite dissipate over several weeks.
 Weight regain after stopping depends on the individual's ability to maintain their eating habits.
 Several studies have evaluated weight regain after stopping GLP drugs.
 In one, patients who lost 10.6% of their weight after 20 weeks of Wegovy were randomized to continue it or switch to placebo.
 Over the next 48 weeks, patients who received placebo regained 7% of their weight, while those who continued Wegovy lost an additional 8%.
 [PubMed abstract] In another, patients who lost 21% of their weight after 36 weeks of Zepbound were randomized to continue it or switch to placebo.
 Over the next year, the placebo group regained 14% of their weight, while the Zepbound group lost an additional 5.5%.
 [PubMed abstract]

-• Increase the interval between doses - another option is to increase the interval between doses to greater than one week.
+• Increase the interval between doses: Another option is to increase the interval between doses to greater than one week.
 No studies have evaluated this practice, so I cannot speak to its effects in a controlled setting.
 Anecdotally, I can say this has worked for some of my patients.

 Insurance Coverage for GLP drugs

-• Coverage is not the same across an individual insurance company, as each employer negotiates different benefits for their plan.
+• Coverage across insurance plans: Coverage is not the same across an individual insurance company, as each employer negotiates different benefits for their plan.
 For example, a person with Aetna who works for company A may be covered, while another person with Aetna who works for company B may not.
+The best way to find out if your insurance will cover these medications is to call them and/or look at an online formulary

 Weight loss therapies from Texas Telemedicine Doctor